Ropes Wealth Advisors LLC Sells 736 Shares of Eli Lilly and Company (NYSE:LLY)

-Ropes Wealth Advisors LLC lessened its holdings in Eli Lilly and Company (NYSE:LLY – Free Report) by 13.7% during the 3rd quarter, according to its most recent filing with the Securities & Exchange Commission.
-The firm owned 4,645 shares of the company’s stock after selling 736 shares during the period.
-Ropes Wealth Advisors LLC’s holdings in Eli Lilly and Company were worth $2,495,000 at the end of the most recent reporting period.
+Ropes Wealth Advisors LLC reduced its position in Eli Lilly and Company (NYSE:LLY – Free Report) by 13.7% in the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 4,645 shares of the company’s stock after selling 736 shares during the quarter.
+Ropes Wealth Advisors LLC’s holdings in Eli Lilly and Company were worth $2,495,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other institutional investors and hedge funds also recently made changes to their positions in the business.
-State Street Corp boosted its stake in shares of Eli Lilly and Company by 1.9% during the 2nd quarter.
-State Street Corp now owns 33,878,417 shares of the company’s stock worth $15,888,300,000 after acquiring an additional 642,274 shares during the last quarter.
-Bank Julius Baer & Co.
-Ltd Zurich raised its holdings in Eli Lilly and Company by 533,336.4% in the 2nd quarter.
-Bank Julius Baer & Co.
-Ltd Zurich now owns 19,059,681 shares of the company’s stock worth $8,938,609,000 after purchasing an additional 19,056,108 shares during the period.
-Geode Capital Management LLC lifted its position in Eli Lilly and Company by 2.3% during the second quarter.
-Geode Capital Management LLC now owns 15,205,501 shares of the company’s stock valued at $7,111,568,000 after purchasing an additional 338,077 shares in the last quarter.
-Morgan Stanley grew its holdings in Eli Lilly and Company by 44.1% during the fourth quarter.
-Morgan Stanley now owns 12,059,204 shares of the company’s stock valued at $4,411,740,000 after purchasing an additional 3,691,436 shares during the period.
-Finally, Norges Bank purchased a new stake in Eli Lilly and Company in the fourth quarter worth about $3,416,206,000.
-Hedge funds and other institutional investors own 81.38% of the company’s stock.
+Other hedge funds have also modified their holdings of the company.
+Retirement Group LLC boosted its position in shares of Eli Lilly and Company by 159.1% in the second quarter.
+Retirement Group LLC now owns 57 shares of the company’s stock worth $27,000 after purchasing an additional 35 shares during the period.
+Cornerstone Planning Group LLC bought a new position in shares of Eli Lilly and Company during the second quarter worth $33,000.
+Raleigh Capital Management Inc. boosted its position in shares of Eli Lilly and Company by 156.4% during the first quarter.
+Raleigh Capital Management Inc. now owns 100 shares of the company’s stock worth $34,000 after acquiring an additional 61 shares during the last quarter.
+Activest Wealth Management bought a new position in shares of Eli Lilly and Company during the second quarter worth $40,000.
+Finally, RVW Wealth LLC bought a new position in shares of Eli Lilly and Company during the third quarter worth $46,000.
+81.38% of the stock is currently owned by institutional investors.

 Wall Street Analysts Forecast Growth